-The benefits of adopting a website usability optimization strategy through redesign will affect all those who come in contact with the company – from prospective and current customers to internal stakeholders.
-Following best practices from design to development to offer the ideal user experience can deliver an increased level of positive association and better bottom line to the brand it supports.
+The benefits of adopting a web usability optimization strategy through website redesign will affect all those who come in contact with the company – from prospective and current customers to internal stakeholders.
+Following best practices from design to development to offer the ideal user experience can deliver an increased level of positive association and a better bottom line to the brand it supports.

 What are the benefits of a usability redesign?